priv-kweihmann/meta-sca/docs/casestudy/adv_security.md

 in the conf/local.conf-file.

-To fix it try to write the code pattern in a different style so the compiler doesn't translate it into a exploitable pattern.
+To fix it, try to write the code pattern in a different style so the compiler doesn't translate it into a exploitable pattern.
 This might need some time and should be done by an experienced developer.

 #### Usage of metrics

-Metrics have proven to be (confusing on the one hand but ) quite a good indicator of improvable code (on the other hand).
+Metrics have proven to be quite a good indicator of improvable code.
-I would recommend to watch for [Halstead complexity metrics](https://en.wikipedia.org/wiki/Halstead_complexity_measures), as they give you information not only about the complexity of statements but of the likeliness of bugs.
+I would recommend to watch for [Halstead complexity metrics](https://en.wikipedia.org/wiki/Halstead_complexity_measures), as they give you information not only about the complexity of statements but about the likeliness of bugs.
-The metric itself is given as 'E', so to get the probability of bugs in that code you need to calculate X = (E)/3000.
+The metric itself is given as 'E', so to get the probability of bugs in the code you need to calculate X = (E)/3000.
 The lower the value the better this code is in the sense of maintaining it.

 For me a threshold value of "0.05" shouldn't be exceeded here.